 Our DC car accident lawyers at Regan Zambri Long PLLC can help you secure compensation to cover the costs of injuries following a car accident.
 Call today for a free consultation with a seasoned car accident lawyer who can help you navigate the claims process.

-It is important to understand the distinction between notifying your insurance company of a car accident, and filing a personal injury claim for a car accident.
-For every personal injury claim there is a statute of limitations, which is a time limit for which the car accident victim can file a lawsuit against the person responsible for the accident.
-In Washington DC and Maryland, the statute of limitations to file a claim for a car accident is three years.
-Virginia’s statute of limitations for car accidents is only two years.
-This means, the victim only has a two year window (in Virginia) and a three year window (in DC and Maryland) to file a claim against the other driver.
+It is important to understand the distinction between notifying your insurance company of a car accident and filing a personal injury claim for a car accident.
+For every personal injury claim, there is a statute of limitations, which is a time limit for which the car accident victim can file a lawsuit against the person responsible for the accident.
+In Washington DC, the statute of limitations to file a claim for a car accident is three years.
+This means, the victim only has a three-year window to file a claim against the other driver.